elunna/hackem/hackem_changelog.md

     - Grunds downstairs are behind the throne.
     - Added a phase blocking line to middle of Grunds stronghold
     - Made moat 2 tiles wide; can be lava, water, or sewage.
+    - Grund must be defeated to take the downstairs
+    - Grund must be defeated to take the upstairs on Grunds Stronghold if you have the amulet.
+(Infidels take notice!)
 - [x] Extended Wyrm Caves branch (Appears level 21-22)
     - 9-13 levels deep
     - Has standard mines fill levels - but with the rivers mixed in.